2023 DIAGNOSTIC ULTRASOUND APPLICATION INSTRUCTIONS

 Diagnostic Ultrasound Prerequisite Tracking Form – REQUIRED (see above for details)

-Prerequisite Equivalency Worksheet – REQUIRED AS NEEDED (see above for details)
+Prerequisite Equivalency Worksheet Approval – REQUIRED as needed (see above for details)

 Supplemental Prerequisite Documentation – OPTIONAL – submit any additional prerequisite documentation as needed, including Transfer Course Equivalency Lists, military transcripts, transcript review verification, etc.